traveno/proshop-helper/README.md

 # ProShop Helper

-Like Hamburger Helper but even better.
+*Like Hamburger Helper but better.*

 This is a chrome extension that adds additional functionality to the ProShop ERP system.
 Current features include:

  - [x] Robust work tag generation tailored for raw materials
  - [ ] COTS tag generation